joergen7/devilfish-flotilla/dcs/viper.rst

   - make sure the FTIT does not exceed 900°C
   - wait for the RPM to reach 65%, the FTIT to settle at 400°C, and the oil pressure to settle at 27 psi

+Front Panel
+  - turn SAI Cage knob until the artificial horizon is uncaged and calibrated

 ..
 HINT::
    You can switch the trottle from IDLE back to the OFF position by pressing ``rshift-end``.